anisanpraa/QRCodeSuratAES/README.md

-# QRCodeSuratAES
-contact me for more detail : annisanurulpratiwi07@gmail.com
+This application was made by me at the end of my college.
+I decided to make website as a server and android application as a client.
+The website of this application can made some QR-Code with cryptography algorithm AES 128-bit (encryption).
+And also the android application can be used for scanning QR-Code with cryptography algorithm AES 128-bit (decryption).
+Please contact me for more detail : annisanurulpratiwi07@gmail.com